-Students at St Luke’s Catholic Primary School participate in an extensive Physical Education program from Pre-Primary to Year 6.
+Students at St Luke’s Catholic Primary participate in an extensive Physical Education program from Pre-Kindergarten to Year Six.

-In Year 1-6 children participate in school Cross Country and Athletics Carnivals, and the Year 4 to 6 children, a Swimming carnival.
-Children who excel are selected to represent the school at Interschool level.
+Kindergarten to Year Six students participate in Cross Country and the Athletics Carnival.
+Year Four to Six students participate in the Swimming carnival as well.
+Students who excel are selected to represent St. Luke’s at Interschool level.

 St Luke’s offers a Specialist Science program for students in Pre-Primary to Year Six that develops skills in Science Understanding, Science as a Human Endeavour and Science Inquiry Skills.
 Students work in structured, collaborative teams to learn about Biological Science, Chemical Science, Earth and Space Science and Physical Science.